-Now for a virtual tour in Catalonia, where Jordi Viñas Bascomptelives.
+Now for a virtual tour in Catalonia, which Jordi Viñas Bascompte calls his home.
 He brings subject material that illustrates the advantage of photography focused on where one lives.
-His posts and this feature have allowed us to peek into cultural experiences, details of architecture, and places with familiar names all of which we may never have seen except through Jordi.
+His posts and this feature have allowed us to peek into cultural experiences, details of architecture, and places with familiar names all of which we may never have seen, except through Jordi.

 “I have an engineering background, having worked in the fields of automotive vibration isolation and industrial gearboxes for years.
 Since 2014 I have managed a small plant making top notch servo-motors for robotics industry.
 This professional story leads to intense international exposure, and also to interests in many areas, from reading, literature and history to architecture, computer science or AI.
 I also consider myself what would be called in the U.S. ‘a tinkerer’, as I love working in many crafts and DIY.

 I’m blessed with a family with four ladies who have different areas of interest.
 With my three daughters in college now, this broadens the spectrum of knowledge even more.
 They make me feel like a renaissance guy, a generalist.

 We live in Manresa, an old nice city (Roman Minorisa) 50 miles north of Barcelona, in Catalonia.
 A few famous things about our city are the draftingof St. Ignatius - Spiritual Exercises in Manresa and his later founding of the Jesus Company.
 Manresa is ‘strategically’ placed at a one-hour drive from the Pyrenees Range and 1 hour from Mediterranean beaches, and rather close to Montserrat Mountains.
 Opportunities for photography are vast and diverse.